 Show simple item record

 dc.identifier.urihttps://hdl.handle.net/2123/29876

 dc.description.abstractThe aim of this study is to evaluate the determinants affecting two interrelated discrete and continuous decisions that households typically make when purchasing a new vehicle, consisting of vehicle type choice and their usage.
 To this end, we develop a double hurdle model that explicitly accounts for mixed nature of the choices under investigation.
 The proposed methodological approach is applied to a discrete choice experiment primarily designed to elicit New South Wales (Australia) residents’ preferences for alternative fuelled vehicles.
 Evidence from the empirical analysis suggests that respondents are more inclined to acquire fuel efficient automobiles relative to passenger vehicles powered by petrol, with battery electric cars being the most preferable purchase option.
 Nevertheless, the model shows that respondents still prefer driving conventional vehicles longer, with petrol automobiles being the fuel type car associated with the highest kilometres driven.
 Finally, given the model parameter estimates, this study undertakes a simulation exercise to explore how the New South Wales automobile market will evolve under different policy settings.
-The modelling predictions suggest that lowering the purchase price of plug-in hybrid-electric and battery electric vehicles below that of all other vehicle fuel types will give rise to more electric vehicles on roads compared to a faster charging time of home stations.en_AU
+The modelling predictions suggest that lowering the purchase price of plug-in hybrid-electric and battery electric vehicles below that of all other vehicle fuel types will give rise to more electric vehicles on roads compared to a faster charging time of home stations.en

-dc.rightsCopyright All Rights Reserveden_AU
+dc.rightsCopyright All Rights Reserveden

-dc.subjectRapid electric vehicle chargersen_AU
+dc.subjectRapid electric vehicle chargersen

-dc.subjectPurchase vehicle decisionsen_AU
+dc.subjectPurchase vehicle decisionsen

-dc.subjectUsage vehicle decisionsen_AU
+dc.subjectUsage vehicle decisionsen

-dc.subjectSustainable mobilityen_AU
+dc.subjectSustainable mobilityen

-dc.subjectElectric vehicle uptakeen_AU
+dc.subjectElectric vehicle uptakeen

-dc.typeWorking Paperen_AU
+dc.typeWorking Paperen

-dc.subject.asrc1507 Transportation and Freight Servicesen_AU
+dc.subject.asrc1507 Transportation and Freight Servicesen

-usyd.facultyThe University of Sydney Business Schoolen_AU
+usyd.facultyThe University of Sydney Business School, Institute of Transport and Logistics Studies (ITLS)en

-usyd.departmentInstitute of Transport and Logistic Studies (ITLS)en_AU
+usyd.departmentInstitute of Transport and Logistic Studies (ITLS)en

+Show simple item record